 Voiceover instruction and demo production

-Due to the overwhelming volume of requests I get from aspiring voice actors, I cannot respond to most inquiries I get for VO tips, demo evaluations, meetings over coffee/lunch, etc. and my availability for coaching is extremely limited.
+Due to the overwhelming volume of requests I get from aspiring voice actors, I cannot respond to most inquiries I get for VO tips, to "pick my brain", demo evaluations, meetings over coffee/lunch, etc. as much as I want to help! and my availability for coaching is extremely limited.
 However, I’ve put together a collection of resources, and a beginner’s guide that may help you on your way (even if you’re not a beginner).

 First of all: Please do take advantage of what I can provide!
-Join my mailing list for Melanie updates, and please feel free to follow me on Facebook, Twitter, and my website, as well as the LTM Voiceover Classes website.
+Join my mailing list for updates, and please feel free to follow me on Facebook (LTM Voiceover on FB / Melanie on FB), Twitter, and my website, as well as the LTM Voiceover Classes website.

 If you’re just starting out (and even if you’re not): Read through EVERYTHING on the website IWantToBeAVoiceActor.com.
 Everything.
 All of it.
 Renown voice actor Dee Bradley Baker created this site specifically for this purpose, and it is a great, comprehensive wealth of information for anyone interested in pursuing voiceover work.
 Read everything on that site all the way through.
 Then read it again.